-- monitoring the financial reporting and effectiveness of the Bank's internal control and internal audit - establishing an audit plan for the work of Internal Audit - regular contact with the external auditors.
-These auditors report to the committee on significant matters that have emerged from the statutory audit, especially regarding shortcomings in the internal control of the financial reporting - considering reports from Internal Audit.
+- Monitoring the financial reporting and effectiveness of the Bank's internal control and internal audit.

+- Establishing an audit plan for the work of Internal Audit.

+- Regular contact with the external auditors.

+These auditors report to the committee on

+significant matters that have emerged from

+the statutory audit, especially regarding

+shortcomings in the internal control of the

+financial reporting.

+- · Considering reports from Internal Audit.
-The committee generally meets five times a year, normally in connection with quarterly and annual reports.
-Items are presented by the CEO, the

-CFO, the Head of the Central Audit Department and the persons with main responsibility from the audit companies appointed by the AGM.
+The committee mainly meets in connection with quarterly and annual reports.
+All interim reports and annual highlights reports are reviewed by the audit committee.
+Items are presented by the CEO, the CFO, the Head of Central Audit and the persons with main responsibility from the audit companies appointed by the AGM.

-In 2014, the audit committee had five meetings.
+In 2015, the audit committee had six meetings.